CTYAODN

 Immune System

-A complex system of the body that defends it against infection.
-The immune system is a combination of cells, tissues and organs that protect against diseases caused by harmful bacteria, viruses and other parasites.
+The immune system is a complex system of the body that defends it against infection.
+It is a combination of cells, tissues, and organs that protect against diseases caused by harmful bacteria, viruses, and other parasites.
+In the context of treating certain illnesses, adjuvant therapy, chemotherapy, and immunotherapy can play crucial roles in enhancing the immune response and fighting off infections.

 Immunosuppressant